-Network-mapping reconnaissance (DNS) Detected in Azure ATP
+Network-mapping reconnaissance (DNS) Detected in Defender for Identity

 Getting visibility of this type of attempt (failed or successful) is vital for domain threat protection.
 After recently installing the environment, you'll need to go to the Logical Activities timeline to see the detected activity.